eudoxia0/eudoxia0.github.io/article/_posts/2023-03-09-design-austral-compiler.md

    highly-optimized production compiler would be premature if you end up having to throw out most of it because you changed your mind about some central language feature.
-So the compiler is designed to be hackable and gradually evolvable, at the expensive of semantics-specific optimizations and thus performance.
+So the compiler is designed to be hackable and gradually evolvable, at the expense of semantics-specific optimizations and thus performance.

 1. **Correctness:** the compiler is a reference implementation, so correctness